-When I started this year’s No Ugly Ornament Series I had no idea what to expect.
-This was the first time I’d ever had guest posters and quite honestly I constantly questioned how I managed to get such talented bloggers to share their stuff on my little blog.
+When I started this year’s No Ugly Ornament Series, I had no idea what to expect.
+This was the first time I’d ever had guest posters, and quite honestly, I constantly questioned how I managed to get such talented bloggers to share their stuff on my little blog.
 I thought for sure there must have been a misunderstanding and at any minute I’d get the e-mail saying, “Sorry…” But guess what?
-That message never came and this past month has left me completely humbled by the friends and relationships made through blogging and reminded of the positive effects of connected with like-minded folks.
-Thank You all and I hope you’ll stop by again next year!
+That message never came and this past month has left me completely humbled by the friends and relationships made through blogging and reminded of the positive effects of connecting with like-minded folks.
+Thank You all, and I hope you’ll stop by again next year!

 Now for the final ornament…

 I was torn on what to name it.
 Christmas Figurines in a Toilet Paper Rolls seemed too descriptive, but it does explain things quite well.
 The idea behind this ornament has been on my mind since last year, and it’s taken all that time for me to finally make the darn thing.
 Of course, now that it’s done, I don’t know what kept me from making them sooner.
 They’re super easy and have a retro feel I just love.

 - vintage miniature Christmas or winter figurines or check your local Dollar Tree

 - Fake snow or cotton balls

 - white paint